Dhinesh2301/19AI405ProjExp/README.md

 # Implement a Sudoku Solver From Scratch

+## Aim
+ To implement a Sudoku solver using the backtracking algorithm to find the solution for the given Sudoku puzzle.

 ## Steps to solve the Sudoku Puzzle in Python
 <ol>
   <li>In this method for solving the sudoku puzzle, first, we assign the size of the 2D matrix to a variable M (M*M).</li>